 See the Hypertable How To to learn more about hypertables and best practices for configuring chunks.

 Next, ingest some sample data into TimescaleDB.
+You can also use this sample dataset to populate the table you just created.

 Found an issue on this page?Report an issue!